cyschneck/centerline-width/README.md

 ![example+png](https://raw.githubusercontent.com/cyschneck/centerline-width/main/data/doc_examples/flipDirection_example.png)

 ### Invalid Smoothed Centerline
-The smoothed centerline can end up lying outside the river if the centerline data points are sparse in a narrow river.
+The smoothed centerline (`river_object.centerlineSmoothed`) can end up lying outside the river if the centerline data points are sparse in a narrow river.
 If more than two points in the smoothed centerline lie outside the river, a warning will be thrown

 Example Error: `WARNING: Partially invalid smoothed centerline due to sparse centerline data (6 points lie outside the polygon), fix recommendation: rerun riverCenterline to create river object with interpolate_n_centerpoints set to 62+`